bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - Conduct API test in Redux

 ### 7. Release Planning

-Until February 6 2019, the MPC API hasn't been implemented yet.
-Based on the schedule, the MPC API can be released after we finished the ChRIS Store rewriting and front-end of ChRIS platform.
-The data visualization is an important part of user experience, we want to show something pleasant the user can view from the results of the algorithm.

 - Sprint 1(weeks 1&3): Get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
 And have a basic understanding of the ChRIS platform and ChRIS UI project of Redhat.
 Practice how to implement Redux by updating the Chris-store UI by using Redux.

 - Sprint 2(weeks 4&6): Start implementing redux for the ChRIS UI, create a definition file of Typescript for ChRIS API, start to test the backend of ChRIS UI and take all backend objects and populate them into the cache and make them available.